bnolan/bnolan.github.com/_posts/2010-08-11-less-painful.md

         `touch #{@destination}`
       end
     end

+I also set the growl.priority to 1 in `err(...)` to make my notifications show up in red.

+    growl.priority = 1

 You then get growl notifications on error, but simply correct the error and hit save again to recompile.
 No more hunting to find the right terminal.